A new Research Ethics Group for NGOs

 How can I be a reviewer?

-Send an email to research@tdh.nl with the subject ‘REG Reviewer’ and we’ll get back to you with next steps!
+Send an email to research@tdh.nl with the subject ‘CREG Reviewer’ and we’ll get back to you with next steps!